Ricky Nelson – Poor Little Fool

 (1958)

-Sheeley wrote the song when she was fifteen years old.
+Sheeley wrote the song when she was 15 years old.
 She had met Elvis Presley, and he encouraged her to write.
 It was based on her disappointment following a short-lived relationship with Don Everly of The Everly Brothers.
 Sheeley sought Ricky Nelson to record the tune.
 She drove to his house, and claimed her car had broken down.
 He came to her aid, and she sprang the song on him.
 Her version was at a much faster tempo than his recording.

 Charts